musikele/musikele.github.io/_posts/2017-03-14-two-easy-ways-perform-get-requests-in-nodejs.md

 ## Axios: a Promise based equivalent

-[In my last article we talked about promises](https://michelenasti.com/2017/03/12/js-promises-description-pros-cons-of-this-es6-construct.html), so we would like to se these in action, right?
+[In my last article we talked about promises](https://michelenasti.com/2017/03/12/js-promises-description-pros-cons-of-this-es6-construct.html), so we would like to see these in action, right?
 We have two options, the first is to wrap `request` in a promise (easy, but more code); the second is to **use a library already built with promises in mind**.

 The one I use, and that is super popular, is called **[`Axios`](https://www.npmjs.com/package/axios)**: Here's the description